saifaldin14/Compiler/README.md

 An implementation of a compiler written entirely in C++ that performs lexical, syntax and semantic analysis before finally creating intermediate code through Three Address Code.

-The program defines its own programming language EZ as a simple and readable psuedocode style language.
-The code is loaded from files containing '.cp' extension.
+The program defines its own programming language Épée as a simple and readable psuedocode style language.
+The code is loaded from files containing '.ep' extension.

 The language supports if-else conditional operations, while loops, recursion, function definitions, integer and double variables, boolean algebra and arithmetic operations.

-Below is an example of EZ code:
+Below is an example of Épée code:

-## EZ Code Example
+## Épée Code Example

 ```c++:
 def int gcd(int a, int b)